 At Law Office of Cohen & Jaffe, LLP, we offer a free case evaluation.
 Our Long Island accident attorneys can examine the facts surrounding your accident and injuries and advise you as to whether you may have a case and what damages you may be entitled to recover.
 The amount of compensation you may be entitled to depends on the extent of your injuries and other factors.

-If you have suffered serious injuries in an accident caused by poor lighting on someone else’s property, it is in your best interest to consult with a knowledgeable personal injury lawyer as soon as possible.
+If you have suffered serious injuries in an accident caused by poor lighting on someone else’s property, it is in your best interest to consult with a knowledgeable Long Island Personal Injury Lawyer as soon as possible.
 If your accident occurred on government property, a notice of your intent to file a claim must be filed within 90 days of the date of the accident.

 When you work with our firm, we will give you the personal attention your case deserves.
 Our attorneys have a positive record of case results and more than 100 years of combined experience.
 We were recently honored with the Long Island Press “Best of Long Island” award.